DenchiSoft/VTubeStudio/README.md

 # API Details

 The VTube Studio websocket server runs on `ws://localhost:8001`.
 This is the default, but users can also change the port in the app.
+Websockets in general support `binary` and `text` messages.
+VTube Studio will always respond with `text` messages and it is recommended to also send `text` messages to the API.
+You may also send `binary` messages but if you do, make sure they are encoded in UTF-8.

 If your plugin cannot connect to the websocket server, tell the users to check if the port is correct or if there are any firewall/antivirus settings that may prevent the connection.
 You should also make sure your plugin supports configuring the port used for the connection.